-.1 When on duty, members operating police bicycles will wear the designated bike patrol uniform as listed;

-• Blue and Black 5.11 Polo Bike Shirt with reflective material.
+- .1 When on duty, members operating police bicycles will wear the designated bike patrol uniform as listed; - Blue and Black Polo Bike Shirt with reflective material.
 POLICE on the back in reflective lettering.
-The HCC badge embroidered over the left chest and POLICE on the right chest.
+The HCC badge embroidered over the left chest and POLICE on the right chest. - Undershirt, if visible, navy blue or black in color.